bezysoftware/lightning-proxy/README.md

 Then you actually come to a cafe, order and want to pay.
 You pull out your phone, launch Zap, and wait for Tor to establish a connection.
 For 30s.
 Maybe you panic and restart the app.
 You wait again.
 People are lining up behind you.
 All sweaty you capitulate and end up paying by card.

-Or perhaps you have your server behind a router and you don't want to setup port forwarding.
+Or perhaps you're not behind Tor, but have your server behind a router and you don't want to setup port forwarding.
 Or you don't have a static IP address at all.

+Or you want to use LN-URL.

 ## Solution
 The solution is to have a publicly accessible server with static IP that you can use to forward incoming traffic to a specific port to your home server (Raspberry).
 Obviously the connection needs to be initiated from your end towards the public server.
 Best way to do that is to use SSH.
 From high level it will look like this: